Archaeological Museum of Olympia, Greece Travel Guide

 Photo of Greece.
 Old olive tree at the entrance to the church of St. Nicholas in the port town of Katakolon (Olympia).

 For a delightful 3-star stay near Archaeological Museum of Olympia, check out Neda, located only 0.3 miles (0.5 km) from the attraction.
-This hotel has earned a remarkable 842 out of 5 stars from 4 guests.
-A stay at Neda starts at approximately 98 EUR per night.
+This cozy hotel offers great value, featuring comfortable rooms, essential amenities, and a welcoming atmosphere.
+A stay at Neda starts at approximately 103 EUR per night.

-Explore all your options and find the best hotel in Ancient Olympia near the Archaeological Museum of Olympia below.
+Explore all your options below to find the perfect hotel near Archaeological Museum of Olympia.

 Find